Learn how to configure Managed OS.

 Available options include:

-- Automatically Enforce New Updates: This option will allow you to pick a default time frame for when new releases will be enforced.
-This time frame is calculated based on the date Apple released the upgrade/update.
+- Automatically Enforce New Updates: This option will allow you to pick a default time frame in which new releases will be enforced.
+This time frame is calculated based on the date Apple released the update.

-- If you select Manuall Enforce Minimum Version which we recommend, at least if its the first time your managing OS updates for your Mac devices.
-You will see the Minimum Version option to select a macOS version to enforce.
+- If you select Manually Enforce Minimum Version—which we recommend if it's the first time you're managing OS updates for your Mac devices—you will see the Minimum Version option to select a macOS version to enforce.

-- Select an Enforcement Deadline this the day by the minimum macOS version must be met or the update will be enforced.
-Updates will cache and your end-users will begin getting prompted to update 5 days prior to the enforcement deadline.
+- Select an Enforcement Deadline.
+This is the date by which the minimum macOS version must be met or else the update will be enforced.
+Updates will cache and your users will begin to be prompted to update 5 days prior to the enforcement deadline.

-- Select an Enforcement Time Zone this time zone will be used to determine when to enforce the update.
+- Select an Enforcement Time Zone to determine when to enforce the update.

-- Select an Enforcement Time this will be the exact time of day that the update is enforced, the enforcement will be determined server-side based on the previously selected Enforcement Time Zone.
+- Select an Enforcement Time, which will be the exact time of day that the update is enforced; the enforcement will be determined server-side based on the previously selected Enforcement Time Zone.

-Since deploying a Managed OS has the potential to notify end-users of available macOS updates and upgrades (as well as forcibly restart their Mac) it is important to understand what your end-users may experience.
+Since deploying a managed OS has the potential to notify users of available macOS updates and upgrades (as well as to forcibly restart their computers), it is important to understand what your users may experience.

 The banner notification has these available actions:

-- Remind in 1 hour: The end-user will receive the banner notification again in 1 hour.
+- Remind in 1 hour: The user will receive the banner notification again in 1 hour.

-- Remind Tomorrow: The banner notification will be hidden for 1 day before the end-user is prompted again.
+- Remind Tomorrow: The banner notification will be hidden for 1 day before the user is prompted again.

-End-users will notice that the Kandji Menu Bar App has a red dot indicating an action is required.
-This indicator will begin to appear 5 days prior to the Enforcement Deadline.
+Users will notice the Kandji menu bar app has a red dot indicating that an action is required.
+This indicator will begin to appear 5 days prior to the enforcement deadline.

-When clicking on the Kandji Menu Bar App dropdown, end-users will see the available macOS update and its version.
+When clicking on the Kandji menu bar app dropdown, users will see the available macOS update and its version.

-Update Info: Once an end-user clicks the Learn More option from the banner action menu,
+Update Info: Once a user clicks the Learn More option from the banner action menu,

-or after clicking the available update in the Menu Bar app, they will be presented with the update information and the option to start the update immediately.
-Once the end-user clicks Start Now all open apps will be forcibly closed and kept closed until the update is finished.
+or clicks the available update in the menu bar app, they will be presented with the update information and the option to start the update immediately.
+Once the user clicks Start Now, all open apps will be forcibly closed and kept closed until the update is finished.

-Install in Progress: After an end-user starts an update via the Kandji Menu Bar App they will be shown the following Install in Progress window.
+Install in Progress: After a user starts an update via the Kandji menu bar app, they will be shown the following Install in Progress window.
 The Mac will automatically reboot to complete the update installation.

 Enforcement Deadline Reached

-Once the Enforcement Deadline is reached, the Kandji Menu Bar app will open, displaying a 30-minute countdown that the end-user needs to close all programs and save their work.
+Once the enforcement deadline has been reached, the Kandji menu bar app will open, displaying a 30-minute countdown, giving the user time to close all programs and save their work.

-If the end-user does not click Start Now by the end of the countdown Kandji will forcibly close all apps and begin the upgrade.
+If the user does not click Start Now by the end of the countdown, Kandji will forcibly close all apps and begin the upgrade.

-5 Minute Warnings: After the 30-minute countdown starts, if the end-user closes the Kandji Menu Bar app, they will receive a banner notification every 5 minutes notifying them that their Mac will restart soon, with the option to open the timer.
+5-Minute Warnings: After the 30-minute countdown starts, if the user closes the Kandji menu bar app, they will receive a banner notification every 5 minutes notifying them that their Mac will restart soon, with the option to open the timer.